Echelon133/SportEvents/README.md

 To be able to listen to match events over a STOMP endpoint, the client has to connect to **/sport-events**.
 There is no need to authenticate when connecting to this endpoint.
 The application does not accept any messages sent in.
-Every client can connect to this endpoint, regardless its origin (CORS set to allow all).
+Every client can connect to this endpoint, regardless of its origin (CORS set to allow all).

 Example code of a client app, that uses SockJS and Stomp:
 ```JS